 All Your Tracks Are Belong To Us

-For example, players can choose from 4K or 6K mode.
-One was scared to choose any option in case my Switch screen exploded, however common sense later intervened and stated that the ‘K’ stands for keys.
+For example, players can choose from a 4K or 6K mode.
+I was scared to choose an option in case my Switch screen exploded, however common sense later intervened and stated that the ‘K’ stands for keys.
 In Musynx, players can choose to play tracks with either 4 keys or 6 keys surprisingly.
 Whilst the 4K option is accessible on first impressions, 6K is for transient beings that have no need to rely on sight, sound nor smell.

 “Crystal clear sky highways”

 To help ease players in, Musynx offers tools to help players get to grips with the gameplay such as adjustable note speed.
 This feature does not slow the track down, it just adjusts the rate of the notes approaching on the screen to help players hit the more intense note patterns.
 The game also features an easy and hard mode, which the latter is designed for T-100 models and above.